krwenholz/krwenholz.github.io/content/_index.md

 My name is Kyle Wenholz, and this is my attempt at a website.
 I hope you enjoy your stay.

-Over five years ago, I finished studying Mathematics and (two degrees yeah!)
+Some years ago, I finished studying Mathematics and (two degrees yeah!)
 Computer Science at [University of Puget Sound](http://pugetsound.edu), in the lovely city of Tacoma, Washington.
 Post-graduation, I started work at an awesome book company writing software to manage reverse-logistics.